Whereas any marriage in Nevada can end in divorce, only a few marriages are eligible to be annulled. The two main legal grounds for annulment are:

 A voidable marriage is a legal marriage until the court voids it, if it ever does.
 As long as neither spouse succeeds in annulling the marriage, the court will recognize a voidable marriage as valid.

-A spouse pursuing an annulment (the “plaintiff”) must follow the steps below.
+A spouse pursuing a marriage annulment (the “plaintiff”) must follow the steps below.
 It is highly recommended that people hire an attorney to handle the paperwork and procedures, which can be very confusing and overwhelming.

 - File the proper paperwork in a Nevada District Court.
 The Supreme Court of Nevada supplies the necessary forms and instructions at their online self-help center.
 These forms can usually be filed in person, online, or through the mail.